 Food and water which are not clean can contain wastes or feces from humans or animals with tapeworms.

 Tapeworm eggs can be passed from one animal/person to another by their feces.
 These feces can pass the eggs when they get in contact with food or water or even their containers.

 The animal that ingests the contaminated food or water can have tapeworms too.
 Once these get into your cat’s intestines, it will grow into a larva.

 - Larvae Cysts in Meats

 Once the egg turns into a larva, it will rapidly move out of the intestine forming cysts in the body tissues of the host.

 If the cat eats uncooked or not well-cooked meat of that infected animal, the cat also ingests the larvae which will develop into an adult tapeworm when it reaches the intestine.
 More reasons to cook meat for your own consumption and for your cats as well!

 Fleas and rodents are the most common host for tapeworms.
 There is a huge chance that cats might ingest fleas while grooming themselves.
-Dipylidium caninum, most common type of tapeworm, make use of fleas as their intermediate hosts until it gets consumed by cats.
+Dipylidium caninum makes use of fleas as its intermediate hosts until it gets consumed by cats.

 Other Factors That Increase The Risks of Having Tapeworms